 This game series provides examples of:

-- Bad Ass: Some of the generals qualify easily.
+- Four-Star Badass: Some of the generals qualify easily.
 Azai Nagamasa and Sanada Yukimura can easily shoot up the ranks when in cavalry units.

-- Gender Flip: The latest title in the series has a female version of Uesugi Kenshin, based on a popular legend that tries to explain some aspects of his behavior and historical accounts
+- Gender Flip: The 13th title in the series has a female version of Uesugi Kenshin, based on a popular legend that tries to explain some aspects of his behavior and historical accounts

 - Multi-Platform: This series has hit most of the popular consoles since the NES, a few that weren't, a bunch of (rarely mutually compatible) 1980s Japanese PC brands, and most iterations of Windows since the 1990s.
 Also a couple of ports for Macintosh, and one for Amiga.